sohailsomani/soso-state/README.md

 # soso.state

 `soso.state` is a Python 3.8+ implementation of a general state container pattern.
-Its goal is to centralize application state similar to Redux but allow developers to have a reduced focus on performance or ceremony and a higher focus on problem solving.
+Its goals are similar to Redux, but where it differs is that it is designed to perform well by default through the use of little to no copying and a focus on finely grained access to any subset of the application state.

 ## Main Features